A Digital Nomad Guide to Bangkok

 It’s important to be mindful that the questions that the locals here ask about you might be a little too personal from your age to where you live; but that’s their way of trying to get to know you.
 The locals here are really friendly, and sometimes if you order from the same food vendor, they’ll give you extra for free.
 Even though money is still an important tool, there are many who don’t see it that way in Bangkok.

-Places to Work in Bangkok
+Work in Bangkok

 Like in many cities, Bangkok’s coffee and co-working space culture have grown a lot, because many have realised that the conventional office culture has become overrated and a wasteful routine.